opheliaau/opheliaau.github.io/_posts/2024-05-31-first-post-on-my-very-own-blog.md

 My objective is threefold: 1) create an experience that I and others like me would LOVE and 2) rediscover my love for product management in an environment where I truly am the captain of the ship, and 3) learn some new technical and product skills.
 I feel like I've already made a lot of progress on the latter two.
 Hopefully the first will be met in due time!

-I hope to come back to this first ever blog post at some point in the future and see how far I've come.
-I think I'll be proud of future me, no matter what she has (or hasn't) accomplished.
+I aim to come back to this first ever blog post at some point in the future and see how far I've come.
+I think I'll be proud of future me, no matter what she has (or hasn't) accomplished. :grinning: